SophieMcGee/brick_heroes/testing.md

 - The **subscription page** lists available plans with pricing and benefits.
 - Clicking "Choose Plan" redirects the user to the **Stripe checkout** page.
 - Upon successful payment, the **user’s subscription is updated** in the database.
-- Users receive a **confirmation email** after subscribing.
+- Users receive a **confirmation email** after subscribing and a confirmation email when a subscription is cancelled.
 - The **profile page** displays active subscriptions, renewal dates, and cancellation options.
 - Canceling a subscription prevents further billing but allows users to borrow until the end of the current cycle.
-- Subscription renewal reminder emails are sent **7 days before renewal**.

 ---